Defining and Calling Functions #

 Console.WriteLine($"Result: {mathFunc(a, b)}");

-• Behavior: Essentially the same; both are references to code blocks.
-Swift’s syntactic sugar makes Functional Programming patterns easier to accept and implement.
+- Behavior: Essentially the same; both serve as references to code blocks.

 func chooseStepFunction(backward: Bool) -> (Int) -> Int {